magnum/auto-invoices/README.md

 - Solution: Check your API keys and account limits

 **Issue**: Poor matching results
-- Solution: Adjust the fuzzy matching threshold (line 181)
+- Solution: Adjust the fuzzy matching threshold in the code

 **Issue**: Missing transactions
-- Solution: Delete cache files and re-run to force fresh extraction
+- Solution: Delete cache files in the subfolder and re-run to force fresh extraction

 **Issue**: PDF not recognized
 - Solution: Ensure PDFs are not encrypted or password-protected

+**Issue**: Receipt creation errors displayed at the end
+- Solution: Review the error list and manually create receipts in Fatture in Cloud for items that failed validation.
+Common issues include missing supplier data, invalid dates, or incorrect amounts

 ## License